-To that end I’ve been grilling alpha travel blogger Mathew Kepnes (pictured) aka Nomadic Matt.
+To that end I've been grilling alpha travel blogger Mathew Kepnes aka Nomadic Matt.

 Matt's been blogging away for four years now while traveling the world, funding his nomadic lifestyle from his writing and blog.
 Matt writes mainly about budget travel and has also written four eBooks including How to Travel the World on $50 USD per day and How to Make Money With Your Travel Blog.

 Here's more about Nomadic Matt's blogging success story along with some handy blogging tips.

-Let’s get personal!
+Let's get personal!
 Where do you live?
-Are you single/married/gay/with kids….
+Are you single/married/with kids….

 As a nomad, I live nowhere though I am currently in Sweden for the next couple of months to relax and get some work done.
 I'm single.

 That sounds like fun.
 What's your blog about?
 Who reads Nomadic Matt?
 How long have you been blogging?

-I’ve blogged since April 2008.
+I've blogged since April 2008.
 My blog is about budget and long-term travel.
-I show people that you don’t need to be rich to travel.
+I show people you don't need to be rich to travel.
 My tagline is that I will help you travel cheaper, better, and longer.
-It’s read by a variety of people who want to save money on travel.
+It's read by a variety of people who want to save money on travel.
 Most of my readers are between the ages of 25-40.